Copyright 2008 University of Minnesota Board of Regents.

 The pathologist or Area Veterinarian will

-contact the investigator to discuss preliminary findings within a day of
+contact the investigator to discuss preliminary findings within 1-2 business days of

 the necropsy being performed.
 Final results will be available within 1